 Why is CANVAS important?

-Many IT applications in the health sphere work with sensitive personal data.
-Some particular services may have immediate and even fatal consequences for individuals (e.g., life-sustaining systems in intensive care units).
-Security particularly relates to values like autonomy (also related to informed consent for data use) and equality.
+Many IT applications in health work with sensitive personal data.
+The interruption of some particular services may have immediate and even fatal consequences for individuals (e.g., life-sustaining systems in intensive care units).
+Cybersecurity in health particularly relates to values like autonomy (also related to informed consent for data use) and equality.

-Applications in this sphere allow for an ever-increasing number of business opportunities that are offered on the market.
-Security questions are expected to be in particular relation to values like fairness and accountability/responsibility.
+IT applications in business allow for an ever-increasing number of opportunities that are offered on the market.
+Security questions are expected to be in particular relation to values like fairness and accountability.

-In this sphere, stakeholders (police, national security agencies) have privileged access to IT services related to law-enforcement or defence operations.
-Here, security is expected to particularly relate to values like freedom and privacy.
+In national security and law enforcement, stakeholders (police, national security agencies) have privileged access to IT services related to law-enforcement or defence operations.
+Here, cybersecurity is expected to particularly relate to values like freedom and privacy.

 Results in the spotlight